 Pardew, in a sharp blue suit, give a silly little dance.
 10 minutes to go.
 1-0 up in the Cup Final.
 I think he’s entitled to that.

-I reflect on my pre-match committment to sit in silence listening to loud music if we lose ‘Nothing personal mate.
+I reflect on my pre-match commitment to sit in silence listening to loud music if we lose ‘Nothing personal mate.
 I’m just not a good loser’ as I can’t see United getting back into this game.
 For all their possession and all the passing, I can hardly recall a shot on goal.

 Rooney seems to take the goal as a personal insult and starts playing like David Beckham for England against Greece.
 He runs diagonally across four Palace players into the box and then pulls back an inviting cross for Fellaini who chests it down into the path of Juan Mata who drives it home through the full-back’s legs.